Surgery for parathyroid cancer

 After surgery to remove a parathyroid gland, the level of calcium in your blood may become low.
 It can take 2 or 3 days for the calcium level to go back to normal after surgery.

 You will have regular blood tests to check your calcium levels.
-If the level is too low, your doctor will give you extra calcium.
+If the level is too low, your doctor will prescribe extra calcium.
 You usually have the calcium as tablets, or sometimes by injection into a vein (intravenously).
-Your doctor may also give you vitamin D supplements, to help your body absorb calcium from the food you eat.

 Hoarse voice and problems swallowing

 Rarely, surgery can damage a nerve in the neck.
-This can cause hoarseness or problems with swallowing.
+This can cause hoarseness or problems with how you swallow.
 If this happens, your doctor or specialist nurse will talk to you about how long these effects may last.
-Very rarely, you may need support from a speech and language therapist who can help with swallowing problems.

 About our information